castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 ```

 These commands will create an `<AppName>` directory in the root of the Nx workspace.
-Use the `--directory` argument to define another directory for the application.
+Use the `--directory` option to define another directory for the application.
 Please note that the created directory is relative to the current working directory.

 > [!NOTE]